haberdashPI/vscode-master-key/notes.md

 ## Mode customization

-Format improvements

-- PLUS!! make it possible for a *mode* to capture keys and run a command after each press
++ PLUS!! make it possible for a *mode* to capture keys and run a command after each press
+  - add some unit tests for this...
 - let mode customization change line numbering style

-THEN: add more to symmetric insert setup

 ## Wrapping up unit tests